We support older people to feel respected and safe.

 If you are a person who is deaf, we can book an Auslan interpreter.

-Senior Relationship Services is confidential.
+Specialist Elder Abuse Service is confidential.
 This means that everything you discuss with us is private.
 We may have to report something that threatens your safety or the safety of others.

 It's for people aged 65 years and over, and Aboriginal and Torres Strait Islander people aged 50 years and over, where there is a concern about abuse.